The 12 Carbons of Christmas

 or How to be Carbon Conscious Without being a Party Pooper

-We are often asked what you can do to be more sustainable during the Holiday Season, so here are our top tips on how to reduce carbon, costs and waste and support your favourite environmental and humanitarian causes this Christmas.
+We are often asked what you can do to be more sustainable during the Holiday Season - even more so for Christmas 2020, so here are our top tips on how to reduce carbon, cut costs, and decrease waste whilst also supporting your favourite environmental and humanitarian causes this Christmas.

-Now - we're quite a musical bunch here at Carbon Footprint (our hidden talents of french horn, piano, violin, guitar, ukulele, recorder and a bit of karaoke!!!) - so last year we gave you our top tips in Christmas hits, this year, we give you our tips to the theme of the 12 days of Christmas!
+Now - our growing team remains quite a musical bunch here at Carbon Footprint (our hidden talents of french horn, piano, violin, cello, guitar, ukulele, recorder and a bit of musical theatre) - so, this year, we give you our tips to the theme of the 12 days of Christmas!

 A Partridge in a Pear Tree

-When it comes to trees, which is better; real or artificial?
+When it comes to Christmas trees, which is better; real or artificial?

-Life cycle Analysis (LCA) of the American Christmas Tree Association 2011 showed that on a carbon basis, artificial trees are only lower in carbon than real cut trees after at least 5y use.
+Life cycle Analysis (LCA) of the American Christmas Tree Association 2011 showed that on a carbon basis, artificial trees are only lower in carbon than real cut trees after at least 5 years of use.
 And that doesn't even consider the plastic footprint.

 So if you can't grow and keep your own tree, the best option is likely a locally sourced, Forest Stewardship Council approved tree that you make sure is recycled at the end of its life.
 If you go plastic, or already have one, make it last as long as possible.
 It is unlikely it is recyclable, but if it is in good condition when you want to move on, why not donate it rather than sending it to landfill.